vanvalenlab/kiosk-console/README.md

 When you're done using the cluster, you may want to shutdown the cluster, and perhaps the kiosk itself.
 1. To shutdown the cluster, select `Destroy` from the Kiosk's main menu.
 Cluster destruction is complete when you see `Cluster destroyed` followed by `---COMPLETE---` printed to the screen.
 However, if the screen shows error output immediately before the `---COMPLETE---` indicator, cluster destruction failed and some components may remain.
 In this case, it may be best to delete resources manually though the cloud provider's web interface.
+2. After shutting down the cluster, if you wish to shut down the kiosk, simply select `Exit` form the Kiosk's main menu.
+The Kiosk is now completely shut down.

 ## Notes